Anbranin/notes/sql/consolodated_notes.md

-# Basics
+# SQL Basics
-The `primary_key` is a column that uniquely identifies a row in the table There is a distinction between 'natural' and 'surrogate' keys: A primary key of `first_name/last_name` is an example of a 'natural' key.
-It is a poor choice for tracking users, since names can change.
-The surrogate key of ID is better.
+The `primary_key` is a column that uniquely identifies a row in the table.
-  QUESTION: is `spire_id` a natural key, since it's an attr of user?
+There are both 'natural' and 'surrogate' keys.
+For example, `first_name/last_name` is a natural key.
+Since it is subject to change and non-uniquenes it is a bad one. `ID` is a surrogate key.
+`spire_id` is a good example of a natural key.

 "SQL" is not an acronym for anything.
 In 1970 Dr. E. F. Codd's research lab published a paper titled "A Relational Model for Large Shared Data Banks".